sgenoud/replicad/packages/replicad-docs/docs/tutorial-making-a-watering-can/using-planes-for-spiller.md

 };
 ```

-Note that sketching on a plane parallel to a standard one (`"XY"`, `"XZ"` or
+Note that sketching on a plane parallel to a standard one (`XY`, `XZ` or
-`"YZ"` is a common operation and you can use the shortcut
+`YZ` is a common operation and you can use the shortcut

 ```js withWorkbench
 const { drawCircle } = replicad;